This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 • Suspicious activity reporting: Notification of suspicious activities to the competent authority.
 This includes transactions that may be related to money laundering or terrorist financing, as well as those that are inconsistent with a customer’s known or declared business activities.

-Once in force, these AML requirements would also apply to high-level professional football clubs, sports agents and football associations.
+Once in force, these AML requirements would also apply to professional football clubs and football agents.
 The new requirements would supplement the already existing voluntary commitments at the levels of UEFA and FIFA, such as UEFA’s commitment to eradicate match-fixing (and the money-laundering risks that come with it) as well as FIFA’s Clearing House that assesses compliance with AML regulations in the context of payments, for example regarding player transfers (Art.
 15.2 b CHR).

 Potential impact

-Applying these new AML requirements to professional football is likely to require significant efforts from the newly captured ‘obliged entities’.
+Applying these new AML requirements on professional football could potentially have a massive impact and require a significant effort on the part of the newly captured ‘obliged entities’.

-In the implementation phase, EU football clubs, sports agents and football associations will be required to conduct an AML risk assessment, draft AML compliance frameworks and establish an AML compliance function.
-The internal risk management measures will also need to be reviewed and updated regularly.
+In particular, during the implementation phase, EU football clubs and football agents will be required to conduct an AML risk assessment, draft AML compliance frameworks and establish an AML compliance function.
+Internal risk management measures will also need to be regularly reviewed and updated.

-A greater challenge may prove to be the customer due diligence measures envisaged by the AMLR, which may need to be applied to all sources of funding for professional football clubs, which can typically be broken down into
+A greater challenge may prove to be the CDD measures envisaged by the AMLR, which may need to be applied to all sources of funding for professional football clubs, which can typically be broken down into

 • TV and advertising revenue,